 (December 2012 – January 2016)

-I am a Hyperion Systems Administrator.
+I am a Hyperion Systems Administrator for a large media corporation.
 I manage both a Hyperion System 9.3.1 Infrastructure (~30 production machines) and a newer EPM 188.8.131.52 Infrastructure (~15 production machines).
 This does not included the 2 x Sys9 and 2 x EPM mirrored environments for development and UAT.
 We are in the middle of the migration to EPM, which should be complete at the end of the year.

 I currently manage HFM, Planning, Essbase, Workspace, Shared Services, Financial Reporting, and FDM.
 We have Hyperion/EPM running on both Linux (RHEL5) and Windows (Server 2008R2) servers, with both physical and virtual hosts.